 Family: Goodeniaceae

-Scaevola in Latin translates to left hand or awkward.
+Scaevola in Latin translates to left hand or awkward referring to the flower resembling an open fan or hand.
 The common name naupaka kahakai means naupaka by the sea.
 Hawaiians looked to the half flowers of the various naupaka species to tell tragic stories of love lost.
-In one legend of naupaka: two star crossed lovers are represented by half flowers.
+In one legend of naupaka: two star-crossed lovers are represented by half flowers.
 Growing separately never to unite as one whole flower, one banished to the ocean, the other on the mountain.
 In another, a scorned woman rips a flower in half in a fit of jealousy.
-Either way, Hawaiians found lovely ways to explain speciation of native species.
+Either way, Hawaiians found poetic and relatable ways to explain speciation between naupaka kahakai and naupaka kuahiwi.

 Plant Uses: